Health in Pakistan: Communicable Diseases in Pakistan: Trends and Challenge

-Non-communicable diseases such as cardiovascular problems, diabetes, cancer and coronary heart disease share 20.5% the burden of diseases and 2.5% are disabled.
+Mental health disorders and injuries cause morbidity and mortality in Pakistan.
 They account for 58% of all deaths in the country.
+Pakistan has the sixth highest number of people in the world with diabetes; every fourth adult is overweight or obese; cigarettes are cheap; antismoking and road safety laws are poorly enforced.
 Pakistan has a high prevalence of blindness, with nearly 1% by WHO criteria for visual impairment – mainly due to cataract.
 Disability from blindness profoundly affects poverty, education and overall quality of life.